ArchiDog1998/RotationSolver/README.md

 It's time to learn something new, see you in the game version 7.0!

-I won't make any public releases anymore to make this plugin mine.
+I won't make any public releases until the game version 7.0.
 If you want to use it, please build it by yourself.

 Try the community version of [Rotation Solver Reborn](https://github.com/FFXIV-CombatReborn/RotationSolverReborn).
 Buy the dev version for $2 in [ko-fi](https://ko-fi.com/s/7cf5ff0de3).